vlad-km/format/README.md

 #  Common Lisp function FORMAT

 Rewrited FORMAT function from repo https://github.com/public-domain/cmucl

-Not included in the standard JSCL distribution
+Not included in the standard `JSCL` distribution

 Only for Windows/Electron platform.
-How to use JSCL on the electron, see https://github.com/vlad-km/how-to/blob/main/jscl-electron.txt
+How to use `JSCL` on the `Electron`, see https://github.com/vlad-km/how-to/blob/main/jscl-electron.txt

 ___